RedDragonMakesGames/RedDragonMakesGames/README.md

-Hi, I’m @RedDragonMakesGames, an aspiring game developer.
-I'm using Github as source control for projets I'm making to build a portfolio.
+Hi, I’m @RedDragonMakesGames, a game programmer and developer.
+My Github is primarily source control for projets I worked on to build a game programming portfolio in 2022/23, although there might be some new projects coming soon.
 Feel free to contact me!

 <!---
 RedDragonMakesGames/RedDragonMakesGames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.